vdevigere/Novi/src/novi/core/README.md

 ### Using RemoteClient

-okapi can also retrieve feature flags from an API endpoint.
+novi can also retrieve feature flags from an API endpoint.
 For instructions on how to setup an API server to serve feature flags, see the [README](../web/README.md) under web.

 #### Configuration

-Using a remote client, requires okapi to know the url of the remote client, this is specified in okapi.ini, as illustrated in the example below
+Using a remote client, requires novi to know the url of the remote client, this is specified in novi.ini, as illustrated in the example below

 ```toml